AMD Ryzen 5 7400

 Common Features

-• Both products have a thermal design power of 65W.
+• Both have a Thermal Design Power (TDP) of 65W.

 Main Differences